Sjord/Sjord.github.io/_posts/2025-06-11-open-web-analytics-password-reset.md

 }
 ```

 The normal flow first checks the password reset token and then dispatches the event.
 However, we can also dispatch such an event ourselves, through queue.php.
 This bypasses step 1 and 2 in the flow, and thus bypasses the first check on the password reset token.
 By including a user ID instead of a password reset token in the event, we also bypass the second check on the password reset token.
 So by dispatching an event and including a user ID and omitting the password reset token, we can reset any user's password.
-Here is the URL to request to set the password of user `admin` to `abc`:
+Requesting one of the URLs below set the password of user `admin` to `abc`:

 ```
 queue.php?owa_event[eventType]=base.set_password&owa_event[properties][user_id]=admin&owa_event[properties][password]=abc&owa_event[properties][key]=

+log.php?owa_event_type=base.set_password&owa_user_id=admin&owa_password=abc&owa_key=
 ```

 ## Read more